Racheltmz/ShopPeas/README.md

 ### Front-End

-1. Install a simulator on your computer.
+1. Install an emulator on your computer.
 If you are using a MacOS, install the simulator with Xcode.
-If you are using Windows, install the emulators with Andriod Studio.
+If you are using Windows, install the emulators with Android Studio.

 2. Create an `.env` file in the `frontend/` folder and fill in the respective fields.
-The REACT_APP_BACKEND_* environment variables indicates the respective API path to use and will call the respective controllers.
+The REACT_APP_BACKEND_* environment variables indicate the respective API path to use and will call the respective controllers.

        REACT_APP_API_KEY=<your-firestore-apikey>
        REACT_APP_BACKEND_API=http://localhost:8080/